-In order to evaluate the impact of a given CCS technology at the system level, cost and performance data from the FLECCS Project Teams that is shared with the team(s) funded under the Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953 will be input into a capacity expansion model that is developed under that FOA.
+In order to evaluate the impact of a given CCS technology at the system level, FLECCS Project Teams will be required to share cost and performance data with the team(s) funded under the Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953 to input into a capacity expansion model that will be developed under that FOA.
 In order to ensure that this data is safeguarded, the team(s) funded under the Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953 will be required to sign a non-disclosure agreement with respect to data received from each FLECCS Project Team unless a FLECCS Project Team agrees otherwise.